Banner photo credit: Canada Beef

 Scott Gerbrandt was raised on a farm near Swift Current, SK.
 He obtained an Agriculture and Bioresource Engineering degree (with Great Distinction) from the U of S in 2010 and has been working as a design engineer in the ag machine industry since then.
 In 2015, Scott and his wife, Robyn, moved back to Swift Current to become more involved on Scott’s grandparents’ farm, which was a small beef and hay operation.

 Scott has enjoyed learning about the cow-calf sector and has worked on increasing their herd over the past few years.
 He focuses on keeping up with best practices from research results, record keeping, business management and trying to improve grazing techniques to increase production on the land they manage.
 He is proud of some of the changes implemented on their operation including eliminating confined feeding in the cow herd through the use of corn grazing, bale grazing and calving on pasture, while simultaneously increasing their herd size.
 He is also proud to have the opportunity to share daily chores on their Verified Beef Production Plus (VBP+) operation with four active generations.
-Scott is a Canadian Cattle Young Leaders 2020 graduate and is looking forward to continuing his participation in the Canadian beef industry through the Canadian Cattle Youth Council. |
+Scott is a Canadian Cattle Young Leaders 2020 graduate and has filled the roles of vice president ('22-'23) and President ('23-'24) of the youth council. |

 Alberta delegate